jfriedlein/Logarithmic_Strain_Space-Fortran/README.md

 ## ToDo:
 * test the use of include dsyevj in ln_space.F
+* remove the need for all these modules, to make the code and the example standalone

 Add a note (where to save it) and the download link
 * "always existing lines of code" (maybe colored blocks)